-Radio 930 is the first musical with a score comprised of ‘70’s rock & roll hits – Jimi Hendrix’s All Along The Watchtower, Styx’s Fooling Yourself (The Angry Young Man), Cheap Trick’s I Want You To Want Me ….
+Radio 930 is the first musical with a score comprised of ‘70’s rock & roll hits – Jimi Hendrix’s All Along The Watchtower, The Moody Blues Question, Cheap Trick’s I Want You To Want Me ….

 …. plus the deeper tracks known as Album Oriented Rock (AOR) – The Tubes’ What Do You Want From Life?, Chicago’s Where Do We Go From Here, and T.Rex’s Children Of The Revolution

 The show’s score features the original music that opened minds and inspired millions behind the Iron Curtain, now re-imagined for the stage …

 … so evocative you are instantly transported back in time.